LidkeLab/matlab-instrument-control/src/+mic/@GalvoAnalog/Readme.md

 # miC_GalvoAnalog: Matlab Instrument Class for controlling Galvo Mirror

 ## Description
 The `GalvoAnalog` class controls a Galvo mirror by setting its position through a fixed output voltage using an NI (National Instruments) DAQ device.
 The Galvo mirror is positioned by adjusting the analog output voltage within a specified range (-10V to 10V).
+The class sets the galvo mirror to a fixed angle corresponding to the voltage specified by `setVoltage`.
+See also the GalvoDigital class which does dynamic or continuous scanning.

 ## Class Properties